rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 ### 4.1.4 Partially Deontological AI, what is it good for

-Given the capability weakness of the purely deontological AIs we'd be able to create, perhaps we can tolerate some level of consequentialism, but instill some deontological properties.
+Given the capability weakness of the purely deontological AIs we'd be able to create, perhaps we can tolerate some level of consequentialism, but also instill deontological properties.
 For instance, perhaps we'd like to instill deontological properties like honesty, obedience, corrigibility, or conservativeness which would override consequentialism in some cases or prohibit certain courses of action.